hungpham2511/toppra/README.md

 cd toppra && pip install -e .[dev]
 ```

-## Citing **TOPP-RA**
-If you use this library for your research, we encourage you to

-1. reference the accompanying paper [«A new approach to Time-Optimal Path Parameterization based on Reachability Analysis»](https://www.researchgate.net/publication/318671280_A_New_Approach_to_Time-Optimal_Path_Parameterization_Based_on_Reachability_Analysis),
-   *IEEE Transactions on Robotics*, vol. 34(3), pp. 645–659, 2018.
-2. put a star on this repository.

 ## Bug reports and supports
 Please report any issues, questions via [Github issues tracker](https://github.com/hungpham2511/toppra/issues**.